asanjana-sh/CARGO/README.md

-# An optimal transport-based low-dimensional visualization framework for high-parameter flow cytometry
+# CARGO (Cytometry Analysis via Regularized Graph Optimal-transport): An optimal transport-based low-dimensional visualization framework for high-parameter flow cytometry

 ## Overview
 This paper provides a comprehensive framework for analyzing and visualizing high-parameter flow cytometry data, and demonstrates the methodology using a **Malignant Peritoneal Mesothelioma (MPM) immunotherapy dataset**, primarily.
 The main dataset consists of PBMC samples collected from 14 patients at three time points: baseline (before vaccination), after the first vaccine, and after the third vaccine.
 The dataset was collected under six panels, of which three T-cell panels (Co-inhibition, Co-stimulation, Cytokine) are the primary focus of analysis in this paper.